imaging8896/aws-data-collector/README.md

 - AWS Account with appropriate permissions
 - AWS CLI configured with credentials
 - Docker (for building Lambda layers with ARM64 architecture, in your case maybe x86-64)
-- OpenAI API key with Batch API access
+- Google Gemini API key

 ## Setup